cartopher/automateSanGIS/README.md

 sangis_credentials.py
 - for security purposes, this module contains statements that store login credentials to string variables,
 - importing this module into the main module allows these variables to be used during the login process,
-- by doing so, we prevent the visibility of senestive information from being shared in the main module,
+- in this way, we prevent sensitive information from being visible in the main module.

 __init__.py
 - used to mark directories on a disk as Python package directories,